george-nigm/george-nigm.github.io/_pages/cv.md

   * Developed an active learning algorithm modified by anomaly detection for planning experiments.
 The number of required labeling has been reduced by 58%, the quality of the regression model has been improved by 19%
   * Researched the uncertainty scores (total, data, knowledge) using a Bayesian ensemble of decision trees, and anomaly detection methods; researched correlation dependencies of uncertainty / abnormality scores.

 * Bank Orenburg (Jun 2019 – Jul 2020, Orenburg, Russia)
   * Analyst, Data Scientist / Information technology Department.
   * Forecasted the ATM daily cash demands based on Triple Exponential Smoothing, ARIMA, Neural Networks, SSA
-    * Developed a discrete model of optimal cash management in ATM branches using dynamic programming, which increased the profitability compared to the classical model by 30%.
+  * Developed a discrete model of optimal cash management in ATM branches using dynamic programming, which increased the profitabilitycompared to the classical model by 30%.

 Education
 ======